HxHexa/spendings_tracker/README.md

  - viewcate \<name\>: View the details and the spendings put under a category.
 User can input multiple categories in a format similar to that in newentry to view the details on entries that are categorised under multiple categories.

  - viewentry: View the details of an entry under a specific source/category.

+ - delsrc \<name\>: Deletes an empty source

+ - delcate \<name\>: Deletes an empty category

+ - delentry: Selects an entry to delete from all sources and categories

  - reset: Create new blank data.
 Should only be used if you are running the program for the first time, or when you want to delete everything and start anew.